 Underwriting risk relates to the uncertainty regarding the occurrence, amount or timing of insurance claim payments or reserves.
 On December 24, 2019 the Company stopped writing business and as a result, the Company's underwriting risk is significantly reduced.

-During the run-off period Surestone will provide reducing insurance cover for property, liability and miscellaneous financial loss risks.
+During the run-off period Surestone provides insurance cover for property, liability and miscellaneous financial loss risks for policies on cover on or before December 24, 2019 until the expiry of such policies.
 The Company continues to manage these risks through its risk policies (underwriting, reserving, outsourcing and reinsurance).